-During the Meiji period, when Yosui-en was no longer owned by the Goto family, it changed hands several times, and its pond water appears to have dried up at some points.
-Since the refilling of the pond with water during large-scale repairs made during the Taisho period (1912-26), the garden has remained largely unchanged up until the present day.
+Yosui-en remained the Goto family residence until the Meiji period (1868-1912).
+Thereafter, it changed ownership several times, and its pond water appears to have dried up at some points.
+But since the pond was refilled with water during large-scale repairs made during the Taisho period (1912-26), the garden has remained largely unchanged up until the present day.

 Page Top ▲